decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 that is supported.
 The `<SIOP Response>` will be signed and optionally encrypted and will be provided according to the requested response mode.

-This SIOP does not explicitly support any intermediate hubs or cloud agents.
+This specification does not explicitly support any intermediate hubs or cloud agents.
 It is meant to be a protocol to exchange the DID.
 You could then interact with a hub/ cloud agent using the service endpoint in the DID Document.

-Unlike the Authorization Code Flow, SIOP will not return an access token to the RP.
+Unlike the Authorization Code Flow, the SIOP will not return an access token to the RP.
 If this is desired, this could be achieved by following the aforementioned [CIBA]([https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow in addition.
 SIOP also differs from Authorization Code Flow by not relying on a centralized and known OP.
 The SIOP can be unknown to the RP until the user starts to